General Introduction to Ocean Accounts

 Natural Capital Accounting (NCA)

 Natural Capital Accounting (NCA) broadly refers to approaches that measure natural assets and their contributions to the economy.
-Ocean Accounts represent a specific application of NCA principles to the marine domain, with particular attention to spatial detail and ocean-specific challenges[25].
+Ocean accounts represent a specific application of NCA principles to the marine domain, with particular attention to spatial detail and ocean-specific challenges[24].

 Corporate disclosure frameworks

 Corporate disclosure frameworks like the Task Force on Climate-related Financial Disclosures (TCFD) and emerging frameworks for nature-related financial disclosures focus on enterprise-level reporting.
-While Ocean Accounts primarily support public policy at national and subnational scales, the concepts and data can inform corporate reporting on ocean dependencies and impacts[26].
+While ocean accounts primarily support public policy at national and subnational scales, the concepts and data can inform corporate reporting on ocean dependencies and impacts[25].
 A shipping company reporting on its nature-related risks, for example, could draw on ocean account data to understand the ecosystem services its operations depend on.

 Marine Spatial Planning (MSP)